Dean Smith (footballer, born 1971): Walsall

-Walsall started the 2015–16 season well, with Smith being named as League One Manager of the Month for August 2015 as the club ended the month at the top of the table.
+Walsall started the 2015–16 season well, with Smith being named League One Manager of the Month for August 2015 as the club ended the month at the top of the table.
 Walsall rejected an approach for Smith from Rotherham United in October, describing him as "fundamental to our future plans".
 Smith signed a new 12-month rolling contract on 16 October.
 He was named as Football League manager of the week after his side came from two goals down to beat Gillingham 3–2 on 24 October.
-However six weeks after signing his new contract he left Walsall for Brentford with the "Saddlers" fourth in the table; at the time of his departure he was the fourth longest serving manager in the Football League.
+However, six weeks after signing his new contract he left Walsall for Brentford with the "Saddlers" fourth in the table; at the time of his departure he was the fourth longest serving manager in the Football League.

 Brentford

 Smith was appointed manager of Championship club Brentford on 30 November 2015.
 Brentford finished the 2015–16 season in ninth place, during which time Smith sold Toumani Diagouraga and James Tarkowski for a combined £3.6 million.
 In building for the 2016–17 season Smith signed 18 players, including Romaine Sawyers (free transfer) and Rico Henry (£1.5 million) from previous club Walsall.
 The "Bees" finished the season in tenth place, and Smith said he wanted to bring in more players in order to push for the play-offs the following season.
 He signed a new one-year contract extension in February 2018.
 Brentford finished the 2017–18 season in ninth-place and were "widely regarded as the Championship's entertainers" after Smith built an attractive passing style of play on a shoestring budget.